 - Set limits, especially when others are too demanding of your time or energy

 - Limit exposure to media

-The moments during the day when we pause to take a long, slow deep breath and feel really present, when we’re able to notice how it feels to tenderly rub a beautifully scented oil into our skin, really matter and show the power of mindfulness.
+The moments during the day when we pause to take a long, slow deep breath and feel really present, when we’re able to notice how it feels to tenderly rub a beautifully scented oil into our skin, really matter.

 It’s easy to believe we need to spend hours engaged in self-care, or that unless we have a well-established routine, it doesn’t count.
 But this is nonsense!
 We need practices that support our lives, not take us out of them, and those little moments all add up.